Residence Life Staff & Volunteers

 The Residence Student Advisory Group (RSAG) is a working group comprised of volunteer student representatives who provide advice and feedback to the University's Housing Services and Residence Life relating to the experience of residence students on the Keele and Glendon campuses.
 RSAG members are elected in their residence through a formal election process in the Fall.
 Successful candidates are expected to attend scheduled meetings at least once per semester, solicit feedback from their residence peers, and to act as positive role models within the community.

 Emergency Response Wardens (ERWs) are student volunteers trained to assist with evacuations of the residence when the emergency system is activated.
-They can be spotted wearing a brightly coloured safety vest and a hat.
+They can be spotted wearing a brightly coloured safety vest.
 ERWs are also trained to ensure that Emergency Services staff is informed of any pertinent information they need to ensure everyone gets out safely.

-Property Watch Officials (PWOs) are York University Security staff that work in residence buildings.
+Security Watch Officials (SWOs) are York University Security staff that work in residence buildings.
 Their role includes monitoring exterior points of access to residence, conducting safety rounds of the building and responding to breaches of security.
-PWOs are on duty between 7:00pm and 7:00am every night and take over operations from Night Porters at the main entrance of a residence, including signing in guests.
+SWOs are on duty between 7:00pm and 7:00am every night and take over operations from Night Porters at the main entrance of a residence, including signing in guests.

 Residence Life Coordinator's are professional full-time University staff members living in residence dedicated to facilitating the day-to-day management of a specific building.
 The RLCs supervise Residence Life Staff (Dons, Night Porters, etc.) and coordinate programs in residence aimed to complement your academic experience.
 The RLCs are also responsible for addressing inappropriate conduct in residence and adjudicating complaints under the Code of Student Rights & Responsibilities.